-B2B marketing tends to be more straightforward with less steps than B2C and also more informational due to the nature of the buyers and products involved.
-These products can include technology, security, office supplies, SaaS and much more.
+B2B marketing tends to be more straightforward with fewer steps than B2C and also more informational due to the nature of the buyers and products involved.
+These products can include technology, security, office supplies, SaaS, and much more.

 Why you need B2B Marketing?

 B2B marketing is a must.
 Bringing in leads keeps the business afloat.
 Having a well-built marketing plan for your B2B business ties this all together.